Introduction to the ABO Blood Group System (Online CE Course)

 Click on the links below to preview selected pages from this course.

-• Background and Introduction to the ABO System
+• Introduction to the ABO System

 • Importance of Understanding the ABO System